Frequently Asked Questions

 - How can I become involved?

-- If you are interested in starting a new Crew or joining an existing one at your school or in your community, contact your area's Regional Tobacco Prevention Coordinator (RTPC) or the American Lung Association (ALA) for more information.
-If you don't like rounding people up to get something going, joining a Crew is simple.
-Find out who your Regional Tobacco Prevention Coordinator (RTPC) is and give them a call or shoot them an email.
-They are there to help you any way they can – which includes helping you get involved in a local Crew.
+- If you are interested in starting a new Crew or joining an existing one at your school or in your community, contact firstname.lastname@example.org for more information.
+If you don't like rounding people up to get something going, just email email@example.com to see if there is a Crew already in your area.

 - If I smoke, can I be involved?